Techgrounds-Cloud-9/cloud-9-katelindt/06_AWS/AWS_07_EBS.md

 ![screenshot](/00_includes/AWS_07_4_screenshot.png)

-Connected to my EC2 instance using SSH, mounted the EBS volume on my instance and created a text file
+Connected to my EC2 instance using SSH, formatted and mounted the EBS volume on my instance and created a text file

 ![screenshot](/00_includes/AWS_07_5_screenshot.png)